-Do the Rules Regarding Community and Separate Property Apply to Debts in Arizona?
+Do Rules Regarding Property Apply to Debts in Arizona

 How Are Debts Between Spouses Decided in Arizona

 Some people going through a divorce or legal separation ask do rules regarding property apply to debts in Arizona.
 Yes, the rules are the same.
 For example, any debt owed by either spouse before marriage remains that spouse’s sole and separate debt.
 Debts incurred after service of the divorce petition are the separate debt of the spouse incurring the debt.